Sea Fighter: Description

 The basic design has a displacement of 1,100 tons while measuring 79.9 m long at waterline and 22 m broad.
-Power is provided by a CODOG arrangement comprising two MTU 595 diesel engines and two LM2500 gas turbines.
+Power is provided by a CODOG arrangement comprising two MTU 595 diesel engines and two General Electric LM2500 gas turbines.
 Diesel power is used for cruising while the turbines provide high-power output for high-speed operation.
 The two gas turbines power the vessel's four water jets, drawing water from the bottom stern of each hull and powering it through large water turbines, which are responsible for the vessel's high operating speed.
 Each water jet has thrust vectoring and thrust reversers making it possible to move sideways while docking, or even travelling in astern.
 Thrust vectoring also makes it possible for Sea Fighter to make evasive maneuvers while travelling at high speed.
 This would prevent the craft from being forced to shore or into the path of enemy vessels.

 Sea Fighters forward superstructure consists of a bridge on the lower deck, and a flight operations station on top.
 The bridge is relatively small, and generally manned by a crew of three.
 The bridge control stations incorporate glass displays using the modern navigational aids to assist Sea Fighter in patrolling coastal areas while operating at high speed.
 Above the bridge is a small flight-operations station with room for only one operator.
 This glass-enclosed station provides an unobstructed view of the entire flight deck and allows the operator to coordinate the approach and landing of helicopters, and loading of the vessel's mission containers, as well as providing visual aid for navigation.

 The ship has a computer system to control its systems and for navigation.
 Steering and throttle control are done by wire rather than mechanical linkage.

-The first vessel of the type (FSF 1) was constructed at the Nichols Bros.
-Boat Builders shipyard at Freeland, Washington, under contract to Titan Corporation, a subsidiary of L-3 Communications.
+Sea Fighter was constructed at the Nichols Bros.
+Boat Builders shipyard at Freeland, Washington, under contract to Titan Corporation.
 Nichols Shipyard was selected because of their previous experience in the construction of aluminium-hulled high-speed ferries.

 Role

 Sea Fighter is destined for employment by the Office of Naval Research as a testbed for technologies related to the Navy's littoral combat ship effort, as well as direct testing of the hull design.
-Once trials are completed, the Navy will have the option of outfitting the vessel for operational deployment.
+Once trials are completed, the navy will have the option of outfitting the vessel for operational deployment.